 - The surrounding eye tissues are red and inflamed

-Most cases of eye discharge are caused by canine eye problems, such as:
+Most cases of eye discharge in dogs are caused by some kind of eye problems, such as:

 - Dry eye